neuviemeporte/neuviemeporte.github.io/_posts/2022-12-08-firstlook.md

 Doing some googling, that signature belongs to the [standard library for the C programming langage](https://en.wikipedia.org/wiki/C_standard_library) shipping with the [Microsoft C Compiler version 5.0 or 5.1](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B#16-bit_versions).
 That's good news for the following reasons:

 1. The game is implemented in a relatively high-level language that I'm familiar with, and creating the reimplementation will be easier than if it was all done in straight assembly.
 I can translate code from disassembly to C somewhat mindlessly, and then reason (and experiment) about what it's trying to accomplish on the level of C than assembly.
 2. Some functions in the code will be possible to be identified by IDA as standard C library functions like `strcpy()` or `fopen()`, further eliminating the amount of code that needs to be manually analyzed, and clarifying intent in other places that do.
-I have generated what are known as IDA FLIRT signatures from the MS C library files, and importing them into IDA was successful - it was able to identify and mark some functions as belonging to the standard library.
-Yay!
 3. More definite verification of the fidelity of the reimplementation will be possible - if the code generated from my C reimplementation generates the same code than the game disassembly, then it means the reimplementation is correct.
 4. After the reimplementation is done, it will be easier to port it to a modern system, perhaps just a matter of switching some calls to the MCGA graphics driver to SDL wrapper functions.

+I was able to find a copy of MS C 5.1 online and installed it in dosbox.
+I have generated what are known as IDA FLIRT signatures from the library files that [came with it](https://retrocomputing.stackexchange.com/questions/14993/what-is-the-format-of-the-static-libraries-shipping-with-legacy-microsoft-c-for), and importing them into IDA was successful - it was able to identify and mark some functions as belonging to the standard library - yay!
+I also found some scanned documentation for both the compiler and the library itself and reading through them has been enlightening in the way that DOS C programs were written, compiled, and debugged back in the day.
+I have also made myself some wrapper scripts for executing the compiler in the emulator from within a Makefile, so I can easily develop the reimplementation in a modern environment, and build it just by running `make`.

 That's enough for an introduction, I will be writing up my findings in more detail in subsequent posts.